 Are you new to data centers and need help figuring out where to start?
 Here are some critical aspects of a server cabinet and the materials commonly used that you should be aware of:

-2. Doors and Panels: Server enclosures have front and rear doors and side panels.
+2. Doors and Panels: Server enclosures have front, rear, and side doors and panels.
 These doors and panels may be solid or perforated to allow airflow while providing security and protection against dust and physical tampering.
 Having doors on both sides can be very beneficial when moving racks in and out.
 Side panels can also be fabricated to be removable, which could benefit specific industries.

-Custom Servers Structures
+Custom Server Structures

 Image